sap200/assignment_1/README.md

 ## Requirements

-To use and deploy this smart contract, make sure to meet the following requirements:

 - Implement the smart contract in Solidity.
 - Use the ERC-20 standard for the project token.
 - Incorporate proper error handling and event logging.